troclaux/notes/aws.md

 1. review your answers against the 6 pillars
 1. obtain advice

-## x-ray
+## X-ray

-> visual analysis of applications services

-> helps developers gain insights into the performance/behavior of applications running in a microservices architecture or distributed system
+> provides visual analysis of application services by collecting data about requests your application serves, helping developers gain insights into performance and behavior, especially in microservices or distributed systems

 - distributed tracing service
   - tracing service: tool that helps developers track/visualize the flow of requests through an application